git-gabri/digital-circuit-simulator/README.md

 You should now have an executable file called `simulator` in the `build` folder, that you can run using `./simulator`

 ### Help
 The help is built into the program itself.
 Just type `help` or `h` in the simulator console and a help menu will be printed on screen.
+To exit the program, use the command `q`, `quit` or `exit`.

 ### `circuit.hpp`
 The `circuit` class used in the simulator is thought to be independent from the rest of the code.